mstksg/inCode/copy/entries/log-sh.md

 ~~~bash
 $ log.sh -h
 ~~~

+Basically, the entire thing is meant to be as frictionless, fast, and thoughtless as possible.
+Enter in small notes to reference later in only the time it takes for you to actually write the note --- no need to mungle around with text editors and picking which file to append to and dealing with timestamps.  *[log.sh][]* has got you covered!

 I do recommend, if you use this, aliasing the command to something short.
 I personally use `n`, so I write notes by saying: